RobKnop/PodNet/README.md

 # PodNet
 ##Podcast Network
 by Andrew Zhang, Robert Knop
-- class group project @ CSULB
+working in a class group project @ CSULB

 ###Objectives
 The application connects Podcast Producer and Podcast Consumer in a social networking way.